yash-tatvic/amplitude-dev-center/docs/data/sources/google-ads.md

 ### Import job ingests no data

 1. Check if you reject unplanned events in your [Schema settings](https://help.amplitude.com/hc/en-us/articles/360055495852-Configure-the-Schema-settings-to-handle-unexpected-data).
-If you reject unplanned data - Amplitude will not store the event or its properties.
+If you reject unplanned data,  Amplitude doesn't store the event or its properties.
-You can learn more about handling unplanned event types in this article.
 2. Do your users have corresponding accounts in Amplitude and Google Ads?
-Google Ads import will try to match users between platforms based on the key-value pairs you selected, so your import job will fail if it does not find any corresponding values.
+Google Ads import tries to match users between platforms based on the key-value pairs you selected.
+If your import job doesn't find any corresponding values, it fails.

-### Daily Ad Metric discrepancies
+### Daily ad metric discrepancies

 Your metrics may occasionally update days after a click occurs.
-This can happen for a number of reasons, including but not limited to:
+This can happen for many  reasons, including but not limited to:
 - When a conversion occurs days after the initial click
 - When the source detects and removes invalid traffic Hence, if Google updates the data afterward - the import job will have to run again to get the updated numbers.